 Each day the women use the centrally-located well to obtain water for drinking, cooking, doing laundry, bathing, washing clothes, and watering their gardens.
 They spend a lot of time and energy pulling water from the deep well and carrying it back to their houses.

 The rope pump was designed by the Full Belly project as a system that is easy to fabricate, use, and fix.
-It works as a basic rope pulley, mounted above a well, attached to a series of PVC pipes.
+It works as a basic rope pulley, mounted above a well, and attached to a series of PVC pipes.
 Upon turning the handle of the pulley, the rope, fixed with plastic stoppers (made from old bidon bottles), catches Water on the way up the pipe, delivering water through a spout into a bucket.

 All of the materials are locally available.
 The fabrication and installation will include all of the members who use the well, so that if something breaks everyone knows how to fix it.

 All 38 people in the village will directly benefit from the project.

 This is an inexpensive system that uses appropriate technology to improve the well-being of the members of the community.
 Its simplicity and ease of maintenance ensure the sustainability of the project.